 In fact, diversifying your currency holdings can reduce expenses, give you access to emergency funds abroad, and protect you from unpredictable currency swings.

 With this in mind, one of the best ways to access cost-effective currency diversification is through an offshore bank.
 In most offshore banking hubs, you can choose from a wide range of international currencies, from major economies to developing markets.
-And you can hold them much more affordably than in your home country.
+And you can hold them much more affordable than in your home country.

 In fact, it’s not uncommon for offshore banks to offer multi-currency accounts by default.
 That means you can hold a variety of currencies for free.
 Many times, you can hold up to ten or more currencies with a single offshore bank.